What is EFTA and how is it different from the EU?

 Since 1994, the EFTA Secretariat has assisted Iceland, Liechtenstein and Norway in the management of the EEA Agreement.

 The EFTA Secretariat is not involved in the management of the bilateral agreements between Switzerland and the EU.
-Since 2001, the EFTA Convention has been updated on a continuous basis in order to align its content with the Swiss-EU bilateral agreements and the EEA Agreement.
+Since 2001, the EFTA Convention has been updated continually in order to align its content with the Swiss-EU bilateral agreements and the EEA Agreement.
 This includes, for example, provisions on the free movement of persons between all of the EFTA States.

 Can the EFTA Member States also sign bilateral free trade agreements?